a3-audio/a3-system/doc/assembly/core.md

 - i5 Quadcore 3.2Ghz
 - SSD
 - 8G Ram
 - One of the cheapest, old audio-pci-card is the RME HDSP9652.
 It works good with 24 analog io.
-We plugged a bunch of Behringer ADA8000 behind it and clocked the sysem with a Rosendahl Nanoclock (44100Hz, 16bit, 2.8ms roundtrip latency)
+We plugged a bunch of Behringer ADA8000 behind it and clocked the system with a Rosendahl Nanoclock (44100Hz, 16bit, 2.8ms roundtrip latency)